TheVaders/Vader/README.md

 ```
 Get help regarding setting up
-your Hêllẞø† in our official
+your VΛDΣЯ in our official
 support Group and get updates
 notifications in Update Channel.
 ```